nalmadi/nalmadi.github.io/_posts/2022-01-13-The-Ideal-First-Resume.md

 Also, attend hackathons, join ACM and IEEE, volunteer for tech events near you.

 ### Skills
-You can list the programming languages, frameworks, and tools that you have on a single line.
+You can list the programming languages, frameworks, and tools that you know on a single line.
 I find it interesting when the skills line is followed by “currently learning” list of two to three items.

 ### Don’t overdo the graphics
 Make sure that you don’t overdo the graphics and colors.
 A simple design is usually easy to read and more environmentally friendly to print.